I like to see it lap the Miles

 - The train is described as "docile and omnipotent" in line 16.
 What do you make of this odd juxtaposition of traits?

 - The final stanza compares the train to thunder ("Boanerges" means "sons of thunder") and a star.
 What do these similes imply about this manmade force?

-- In your opinion, do you think the speaker depicts that train as the most powerful thing in the world she describes, or is there something else that might challenge it?
+- In your opinion, do you think the speaker depicts that train as the most powerful thing in the world, or is there something else that might challenge it?

 - Do you think the train's immense power makes it scary or admirable?
 Both?
 Neither?

 Though Dickinson's poem suggests that the mighty locomotive is a domesticated creature, the ambivalent tone of the final stanza implies that man may not ultimately tame this powerful creation.

 The absence of human beings in this landscape suggests that human activity has been rendered unnecessary by the arrival of the steam engine.